nicolasfguillaume/Exploratory-Data-Analysis-with-R/Lesson_5.md

 ## ..   ...    ...               ...                 ...   ...
 ```

-Identical but using the chain operator
+Identical but using the chain operator, as follows:

 ```r
 # chain function together %>%